"Be Ye Imitators of Christ as dear Children."

 him saying, "Saul, Saul, why are you persecuting me?"

-voice saying, "Who are you, Lord?" and Jesus replied, "I
+answered this voice saying, "Who are you, Lord?" and Jesus

-am Jesus who you are persecuting."
-Jesus then gave Saul brief
+replied, "I am Jesus who you are persecuting."
+Jesus then

-instructions about who he was to visit to received further ministry
+gave Saul brief instructions about who he was to visit to received

-and instruction.
-Jesus began to tutor a new disciple after this.
+further ministry and instruction.
+Jesus began to tutor a new disciple

-Jesus did not give Saul any information that he did not need to
+after this.
+Jesus did not give Saul any information that he did

-know at that time, but he told him the first thing to do.
-Paul was
+not need to know at that time, but he told him the first thing to

-told where to go in Damascus to get further help.
-God likewise does
+do.
+Paul was told where to go in Damascus to get further help.
+God

-not give us more information than we need to get started.
-He does
+likewise does not give us more information than we need to get started.

-list all of the stages of our journey, including both the trials
+He does list all of the stages of our journey, including both the

-and the victories.
-The journey of faith is an hour by hour, day
+trials and the victories.
+The journey of faith is an hour by hour,

 journey of discipleship begins with a first step forward into a